GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_external_integration_gke/cloud_deploy_external_integration_gke.md

 gcloud beta deploy delivery-pipelines describe pubsub-test
 ```

-Your output should look like the example below.
+Your output should look like the following.
 Notice that the targets are not yet created.

 ```terminal
 Unable to get target test